 Photo credit: Flickr – G’z

-Located south of the city center, Geylang is the favourite district of the French: lively and vibrant, the area is particularly favoured for flat-sharing – a good option if you stay for a while – and if you want to stay in Singapore without being troubled by the language barrier.
+Located south of the city center, Geylang is the favorite district of the local expat community: lively and vibrant, the area is particularly favoured for flat-sharing – a good option if you stay for a while – and if you want to stay in Singapore without being troubled by the language barrier.
 In Asia, you don’t have to worry about having to cook food: the district of Geylang features an array of food courts where you can eat for cheap.

 Photo credit: Flickr – Andrew

-Holland Village is the island’s historic district of the island, popular with both locals and expatriates.
-Singapore’s hip and bohemian neighbourhood, Holland Village is packed with an ample supply of accommodation, from houses to hotels, as well as apartments and hostels.
+Holland Village is the island’s historic district of the island, popular with both locals and tourists.
+Singapore’s hip and bohemian neighborhood, Holland Village is packed with an ample supply of accommodation, from houses to hotels, as well as apartments and hostels.
 Nearby, the Botanical Garden – listed as UNESCO World Heritage -, offers pleasant walks.
-You’ll find many cool cafes and restaurants adjacent to this central and multicultural district, though British colonisation remains, alas, still visible, especially in architecture.
-An yet it’s an ideal area to stay in Singapore, especially if you’re looking to stay in a village-like atmosphere.
+You’ll find many cool cafes and restaurants adjacent to this central and multicultural district and British colonization remains still visible, especially in architecture.
+Holland Village is an ideal area to stay in Singapore, especially if you’re looking to stay in a village-like atmosphere.

 Photo credit: Flickr – Jean